crownstone/crownstone-lib-python-ble/README.md

 sudo apt-get install build-essential libbluetooth-dev libglib2.0-dev python3-setuptools python3.7-dev
 ```

-# Installing Bluenet BLE
+# Installing Crownstone BLE

-If you want to use python virtual environments, take a look at the [README_VENV](https://github.com/crownstone/bluenet-python-lib/blob/master/README_VENV.MD)
+If you want to use python virtual environments, take a look at the [README_VENV](/README_VENV.MD)

-You can use the setupBLE.py to install Bluenet + BluenetBLE.
-If you are on other platforms than Linux, you can use setup.py to install just Bluenet.
+You can use the setup.py to install CrownstoneBLE.
+If you are on other platforms than Linux, you can use setup.py to install just Crownstone.

 ```
 sudo python3 setupBLE.py install